poliklinikvildan/apalbootstrap/README.md

-# My Website Project
+# My 3-Page Website Project

-## Overview
-This is a webpage project that showcases a one-page website with various effects, including a parallax scrolling header and sections.
-The project consists of the following components:
+This project is a 3-page website that features a variety of components and functionalities across its pages.
+The website consists of the following pages:

-## Project Files Structure
-- **index.html**: This file contains the main structure of the webpage, including the HTML content, navigation bar, sections, and footer.

-- **style.css**: The stylesheet that defines the visual styling of the webpage, including the navigation bar, parallax effects, colored container, and footer.

-- **main.js**: A JavaScript file responsible for adding a parallax scrolling effect to the header and the second parallax section.
-It listens for scroll events and adjusts the background positions and element positions accordingly to create the parallax effect.

-- **images**: A folder that includes the images used in the project, such as the header background image and the images that surround the container with the long text, along with other assets.
+## Homepage (index.html)

+The homepage serves as the main landing page for the website.
+It includes a visually appealing design and incorporates the following elements:

+- A parallax scrolling header that provides an engaging and dynamic user experience.
+- A navigation bar with links to other pages of the website, including "My Works" and "Contact Us."
+- A colored container that visually separates sections of the page.
+- A parallax background section that adds depth and interactivity.

+## My Works Page (myworks.html)

+The "My Works" page is dedicated to showcasing a collection of images in a slide carousel.
+This page is designed to provide an interactive and visually appealing way to display a series of images.
+Key features of this page include:

+- A responsive image carousel that allows users to browse through a collection of images.
+- Custom styling and design to enhance the visual presentation of the images.

+## Contact Us Page (contact.html)

+The "Contact Us" page is designed for user interaction.
+It features a contact form that enables visitors to send messages.
+The page includes:

+- A user-friendly contact form that collects email and message information.
+- An embedded map to provide location information.
+- Utilization of the Bootstrap framework for responsive design and styling.

 ## Webpage Components

 - **Navigation Bar**: A Bootstrap-based navigation bar that includes navigation links (Home, My Works, Contact Us), and a responsive menu toggle.

-- **Parallax Scrolling Header**: A header section with a parallax background image and centered text.
-The background image shifts as the user scrolls, creating a dynamic effect.
+- **Parallax Scrolling Header**: This section of the page features a header with a parallax background image and centered text.
+As the user scrolls, the background image shifts, creating a visually dynamic effect.

 - **Colored Container**: A section that provides a visually appealing separation from other sections.